Madison County Theft Crimes Lawyers

 Take advantage of our 35 years of combined experience by contacting us at (601) 869-5015 for a free case review.
 You can also contact us online.

-Grand Larceny is a felony charge defined as the stealing of property valued above $500.
+Grand Larceny is a felony charge defined as the stealing of property valued over $500.
 It carries penalties of: